The best world cities for food and drink

 4. Tokyo

 Nigiri-zushi, an oval mound of rice topped with a slice of fish or seafood, can be traced back to 19th-century Tokyo.
 Watch chefs hand-shape its modern-day equivalent at the counter top of Ginza Sushi Marui.
-Tempura is another Tokyo staple: shrimp or vegetables, like sweet potato and shitake mushrooms, are coated in a light batter and deep fried.
+Tempura is another Tokyo staple: shrimp or vegetables, like sweet potato and shitake mushrooms, coated in a light batter and deep fried.
 It’s usually served with a flavourful dipping sauce (tentsuyu) of dashi, mirin and soy.

 You’ll also find a plethora of ramen restaurants in every district of the city – they offer lashings of thick wheat noodles topped with sliced meat and served in an umami-rich broth (which is simmered for several hours).
-And don’t be afraid to slurp: it’s considered a sign of appreciation in Japan and is even thought to enhance the flavour of the food.
+And don’t be afraid to slurp: it’s considered a sign of appreciation in Japan and is thought to enhance the flavour of the food.

 5. Singapore